©1978

 better than the ones who will go down unseasoned.
 Contemptible

 are the safe ones who will remain forever green.
-We learn from different seasons.

 From one season we learn that gentleness makes strength bearable.